BBaysinger/bb-portfolio/docs/engineering-standards.md

 ### Required list examples

-Use per-profile lists in CI/prod (strictly prefixed), and a single global list for local/dev if you prefer.
-The global list should still reference prefixed variables using ANY-of groups (|) so it works across profiles.
+Use a single global list for all profiles.
+Reference prefixed variables using ANY-of groups (`|`) so each profile satisfies at least one entry per group.

-- Global (works across profiles via ANY-of groups):
+- Example global list:

   ```bash
   REQUIRED_ENVIRONMENT_VARIABLES=\